Loader gif

 3. Request an installment plan if necessary

 If you can’t pay off your income tax bill by the time it is due, don’t avoid it.
-File Form 9465, Installment Agreement Request, to set up installment payments with the IRS.
+File Form 9465, Installment Agreement Request, to set up installment with the IRS.
 You can complete the installment agreement when you file with TaxAct as well.
 Completing the form online can reduce your installment payment user fee, which the IRS charges to set up a payment plan.

 You can make payments by direct debit with your bank account, check or money order, credit card, debit card, payroll deduction, or one of the other accepted payment methods.